hatemr/hatemr.github.io/_posts/2018-09-10-linear-regression.md

+---
-Title: Linear Regression
+title: Linear Regression
-Date: 2018-04-25 09:02
+date: 2018-04-25 09:02
-Author: Emile Hatem
+author: Emile Hatem
-Lang: en
+lang: en
-Tags: initial, pelican
+tags: initial, pelican
-Summary: Introduction to linear regression
+summary: Introduction to linear regression
-Image: images/CRA.png
+image: images/CRA.png

-# Simple Linear Regression

-## Introduction
+---

-This document serves to introduce linear regression from an elementary point of view.
+This introduces linear regression from an elementary point of view.
 Returning to the theoretical foundations helps since linear regression serves as a building block for more advanced techniques.

-## The Goal

 This tutorial relies heavily on Cosma Shalizi's lectures on modern regression[^1], which are insightful, witty, and a delight to read.
 This tutorial is taken from his lectures and I recommend anyone who is curious to check them out.